mezbaur2004/mezbaur2004/README.md

 # 👋 Hello, I'm Mezbaur Are Rafi

-I'm a **Full-Stack Developer** focused on building scalable and user-centric web applications.
+I'm a **Full-Stack Developer** focused on building scalable web applications.
 I work primarily with the **MERN stack** and **PostgreSQL**, and I have hands-on experience integrating external APIs like **Google OAuth** and **SSLCommerz**.

 ### 🧠 Tech & Tools